Rayleigh-Bénard Convection#

 Note

 This example uses an adaptive time-stepping method, where the time-step is modified during the simulation to keep the maximum value of the CFL condition below a given threshold (0.5 here).
-Using output control = time, and output time = 25 the simulation results are written every 25 s.
+Using output control = iteration, and output frequency = 100 the simulation results are written every 100 iteration regardless of the time steps.

 Note